New 2021 Range Rover: design, specification and spy shots

 Mild-hybrid and plug-in hybrid variants of the fifth-generation Range Rover will be followed by an electric version; spy shots give design clues

-Land Rover has been testing prototypes at its base in Gaydon for 12 months, using a mixture of new running gear and existing bodyshells that give few clues as to the new car’s design.
-However, the latest shots show a car that may be representative of the final product under its comprehensive camouflage.
+Land Rover has been testing prototypes at its base in Gaydon for over a year now, using a mixture of new running gear and existing bodyshells that give few clues as to the new car’s design.
+However, the spy shots have shown a car that may be representative of the final product under its comprehensive camouflage.

 From the pictures, it's clear that the Range Rover will keep its overall proportions, with a large glasshouse, raked rear screen and bluff front end.
 Other Range Rover calling cards like the clamshell bonnet, ‘floating’ roof and split tailgate have all made it onto the new car, too.